reduxjs/redux/docs/FAQ.md

 <a id="performance-scaling"></a>
 ### How well does Redux “scale” in terms of performance and architecture?

-While there’s no single definitive answer to this, most of the time this should not be a concern in either case.
+While there's no single definitive answer to this, most of the time this should not be a concern in either case.

 The work done by Redux generally falls into a few areas: processing actions in middleware and reducers (including object duplication for immutable updates), notifying subscribers after actions are dispatched, and updating UI components based on the state changes.
-While it’s certainly *possible* for each of these to become a performance concern in sufficiently complex situations, there’s nothing inherently slow or inefficient about how Redux is implemented.
+While it's certainly *possible* for each of these to become a performance concern in sufficiently complex situations, there's nothing inherently slow or inefficient about how Redux is implemented.
 In fact, React Redux in particular is heavily optimized to cut down on unnecessary re-renders.

 As for architecture, anecdotal evidence is that Redux works well for varying project and team sizes.
 Redux is currently used by hundreds of companies and thousands of developers, with several hundred thousand monthly installations from NPM.
 One developer reported: